wutron/treefix/README.txt

 Currently, you can optimize the RAxML model and compute the SH statistic.
 Further functions in RAxML may be exposed in the wrapper at a future date.

+To test the RAxML module, additional libraries contributed by Matthew Rasmussen are also provided.

 #=============================================================================
 # Examples